bugltd/ComfyLab-Pack/wiki/examples/XY Plot/LoRA testing/Epochs vs Seeds/README.md

 ## Overview

-The following examples demonstrates the ability to test multiple LoRA epochs vs seeds.\
+The following examples demonstrate the ability to test multiple LoRA epochs vs seeds.

 This can be done in a "traditional" way, with separate input nodes for the LoRA prefix, epochs and seed list: see example [Epochs vs Fixed seeds](#epochs-vs-fixed-seeds).\
 Or we can simplify the inputs (and more), by using the ComfyLab `Output Config` node: [Epochs vs Fixed seeds (with Output Config)](#epochs-vs-fixed-seeds-with-output-config)